 - All incoming graduate students are required to take the online training module by Vector Solutions called "Sexual Assault Prevention Graduate Students."
-This training will be made available to you through your CalCentral Dashboard. - All incoming students (except those in online-only programs) must participate in a live Sexual Violence and Sexual Harassment Prevention Training, "Cultivating a Respectful Graduate Community," facilitated by your department or partners in the PATH to Care Center.

-- Please be sure that you understand your responsibility to complete these two forms of training within the first six weeks of the semester if you are an incoming student.
-Further information can be found on the campus Addressing Sexual Violence and Sexual Harassment website (https://svsh.berkeley.edu/) under "Required SVSH Prevention Trainings (https://svsh.berkeley.edu/requirements-policies/required-svsh-trainings)" and on the Graduate Division SVSH Required Training for Incoming Students webpage (https://grad.berkeley.edu/students/required-sexual-violence-and-sexual-harassment-prevention-training/#panel-line-training-in-calcentral4-4). - All employees of the University, including GSIs, are required to take annual SVSH prevention training.
+This training will be made available to you through your CalCentral Dashboard. - All incoming students (except those in online-only programs) must participate in a live Sexual Violence and Sexual Harassment Prevention Training, "Cultivating a Respectful Graduate Community," facilitated by your department or partners in the PATH to Care Center. - Please be sure that you understand your responsibility to complete these two forms of training within the first six weeks of the semester if you are an incoming student.
+Further information can be found on the campus Addressing Sexual Violence and Sexual Harassment website under "Required SVSH Prevention Trainings" and on the Graduate Division SVSH Required Training for Incoming Students webpage. - All employees of the University, including GSIs, are required to take annual SVSH prevention training.
 As their appointments are processed, GSIs will be invited to take the appropriate courses.

-The current module of this course is a long-standing preparation requirement for all first-time GSIs.
+The current module of this course is a long-standing preparation requirement for all firsttime GSIs.
 It differs from the other trainings in that it focuses on SVSH issues as they may arise in the course of a GSI's duties.

-Content Warning: This page contains information about training requirements for the prevention of sexual violence and sexual harassment.
+\ Content Warning: This module contains information about training requirements for the prevention of sexual violence and sexual harassment.
 These forms of harm are too common, and we recognize that many people in our community have experienced them.
 If you have concerns about completing the requirements due to personal history, you may request to complete the training requirements in an alternative way by contacting a Confidential Advocate at the PATH to Care Center.
 You will not be required to disclose any details of your experience.
 We ask this request to be reserved for students impacted by sexual violence and sexual harassment and/or histories of trauma, violence, or harassment.
 You can reach an Advocate by email (ptcadvocates@berkeley.edu) or by phone (510-642-1988).
 Please use the subject line: Alternative to Required GSI Ethics Module.